blankworker1/BITCYCLE/README.md

 ## Departure

-**22 May 2025 Â· Bournemouth, UK**
+**22 May 2026 - Bournemouth, UK**

 ---

-*Bitcycle Iteration 1 Â· Built with Cloudflare Pages, Workers, and KV Â· Bitcoin-native from the ground up*
+*Bitcycle Iteration 1 · Built with Cloudflare Pages, Workers, and KV · Bitcoin-native from the ground up*